Why the HIPAA Security Rule Treats Every Practice the Same

 Section 3: Technical Safeguards (45 C.F.R. §164.312)

-The HIPAA Security Rule's technical safeguards define the technology-side controls you must implement to protect ePHI at rest and in transit.
-Unlike administrative and physical requirements, technical safeguards map directly to specific software configurations, infrastructure decisions, and access control mechanisms that your IT environment must enforce.
+The HIPAA Security Rule's technical safeguards define the technology-side controls required to protect ePHI at rest and in transit.
+Unlike administrative and physical requirements, technical safeguards map directly to specific software configurations, infrastructure decisions, and access control mechanisms your IT environment must enforce.

 Access Controls (§164.312(a)(1))

 You must implement technical policies and procedures allowing only authorized persons to access ePHI.
-The four implementation specifications under this standard are:
+Four implementation specifications govern this standard:

 - Unique user identification (Required): Assign each user a unique name or number for tracking system activity.
-Shared login credentials are a direct violation of this requirement and among the easiest gaps for OCR to identify in audit logs.
+Shared login credentials violate this requirement directly and are among the easiest gaps for OCR to identify in audit logs.

-- Emergency access procedure (Required): Establish a process for obtaining ePHI during an emergency when normal access controls are unavailable — for example, during a ransomware incident or system outage.
+- Emergency access procedure (Required): Establish a process for obtaining ePHI during an emergency when normal access controls are unavailable — for example, during a ransomware attack or unplanned system outage.

-- Automatic logoff (Addressable): Implement electronic procedures that terminate a session after a defined period of inactivity.
-Configure this at 10–15 minutes on all ePHI-accessing systems.
+- Automatic logoff (Addressable): Configure electronic procedures that terminate a session after a defined period of inactivity — 10 to 15 minutes on all ePHI-accessing systems.

 - Encryption and decryption (Addressable): Implement a mechanism to encrypt and decrypt ePHI.
-While classified as addressable, OCR consistently expects encryption to be deployed — or a clearly documented rationale for why it is not — and has cited its absence in enforcement actions against small practices.
+OCR consistently expects encryption to be deployed — or a clearly documented rationale for why it is not — and has cited its absence in enforcement actions against small practices.
+AES-256 is the recommended standard for ePHI at rest.

 Audit Controls (§164.312(b))

 Audit controls carry no addressable alternative — you must implement hardware, software, and procedural mechanisms to record and examine activity in systems that contain ePHI.
-Your Electronic Health Record (EHR) system must generate access logs, those logs must be retained for a minimum of six years, and someone at your practice must review them on a defined schedule.
+Your EHR system must generate access logs, those logs must be retained for a minimum of six years, and someone at your practice must review them on a defined schedule.
 Anomalous access patterns — a staff member pulling records outside their care team, or access from an unrecognized IP address — should trigger investigation.
-Our threat hunting guide covers methodologies for identifying anomalous activity in log data that apply directly to ePHI system monitoring.
+Modern Endpoint Detection and Response (EDR) solutions can automate much of this monitoring for small practices without dedicated IT resources.

 Integrity Controls and Transmission Security (§164.312(c) and §164.312(e))